CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 .. index::
    single: Methods

-Methods
+Implementing the Model Methods
-''''''''
+''''''''''''''''''''''''''''''

 There are several major parts to this code:

-1. Defining the global variables- In this section variables are defined using specific data types such as string, integer, double, and Boolean.
+1. *Defining the global variables* In this section variables are defined using specific data types such as string, integer, double, and Boolean.

 .. figure:: ./images/Tutorial03/variable.png